openflighthpc/flight-metal-server/docs/routes.md

 # API and Routes Documentation

 The API conforms to the [JSON:API](https://jsonapi.org/) specifications with a few additions that have been flagged.
-The three major deviations from the specifications are:
+The major deviations from the specifications are:

 1. There are non-jsonapi blob `POST upload`/`GET download` routes,
 2. The model's `id` are alphanumeric, and
-3. The model's use `PATCH/UPDATE` to create/update the models.
-This is possible because the create/update is idempotent.

 These exceptions have been flagged below.